AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 ## Subdomain configuration using CNAMEs {#use-cnames}

-To delegate a subdomain to Adobe Campaign using CNAMEs, follow these steps:
+To configure a subdomain using CNAMEs, follow these steps:

 1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired production instance, then click **[!UICONTROL Setup new subdomain]**.